 CATEGORIES AND DISCIPLINES OF ENGINEERING PRACTITIONERS

-For the purpose of this study the following categories of engineering practitioners were considered: engineering graduates, professional engineers, incorporated engineers/technologists and engineering technicians.
-Engineering disciplines considered included: Agricultural, Chemical, Civil, Electrical and Electronics, Industrial, Mechanical, Mining and Metallurgy and others recognised by SADC Member States.
+For the purpose of the study the following categories of engineering practitioners were considered: engineering graduates, professional engineers, incorporated engineers/technologists and engineering technicians.
+Engineering disciplines considered included: Agricultural, Chemical, Civil, Electrical and Electronics, Industrial, Mechanical, Mining and Metallurgy and others recognised by individual SADC Member States.

 The study was expected to cover the following relevant stakeholders among others: